Goal Setting Process: How to Set Smart Goals and Slay Them Every Time

 Suggested Reading: Ultimate List of Side Hustle: 75 Ways to Earn More Money

-6. Revisit and adjust
+6. Smart Goal Maintainance – Revisit and Adjust:

 This is an extremely useful life skill: Being able to adjust to your needs and the needs of the ones around you.
 However, if you did not meet your goal, ask yourself why?
 Revisit your goal and brainstorm.
 Did you at least make some progress?
 If so, celebrate your successes but also learn why you did not meet the goal 100%.
 Use this as a lesson for your next goal trial.
 Do not consider this as a failure, but learn from it.
 This is all part of life: Living, learning, failing, getting back up and trying again!